Back to Basics: Our Organizational Workshop

 Over the years, people have often wondered how we get students to get motivated – excited, even! – about becoming more organized and managing distractions better.
 It can feel tough to get students motivated about academic pursuits, but our key is simple: we make it all about them.

 We begin each initial session with a few simple questions that encourage reflection and aspirational dreaming.
 Students reflect on what is going well for them, and then focus on what they would like to do differently.
-We guide students to develop clear goals related to their own personal vision of success.
+We guide students to develop clear goals related to their vision of success.
 Based on their reflections, students leave the organizational workshop with clear, specific short-term objectives.

 Focus on Daily Habits and Checklists